 If you’re looking for some colorful and unique spring or Easter crafts for kids, you’ll love this stamped sheep craft.
 We stamped our paper sheep with some tempera paint and then glued them into a colorful, tissue paper flower field!

-Are you following our Spring Crafts and Learning for Kids Pinterest board?
+Follow our Spring Crafts and Learning for Kids Pinterest board!

 It’s time to bring out the cute farm animals for spring!
 We had so much fun making these adorable sheep, and I love how this spring craft incorporates different types of art techniques.
 (This post contains affiliate links.)

 - Construction paper in green, black, and white

 - Pipe cleaner (for stamping)

 - Googly eyes